 • The lighting struggle—half your face is a shadow, the other half looks like you’re standing next to the sun.

-Brands that play into these everyday mishaps create content that echoes deeply.
-Instead of fighting these obstacles, turn them into opportunities for awareness.
+Brands that play into these everyday mishaps create content that resonates.
+Instead of fighting these challenges, turn them into opportunities for humor.

-💡 Category-defining resource: A software company promoting a video conferencing tool could create an ad where people experience every video meeting fail imaginable—only to have it all solved with their product.
+💡 Example: A software company promoting a video conferencing tool could create an ad where people experience every virtual meeting fail imaginable—only to have it all solved with their product.

 The Struggles of Keeping Up with Marketing Trends

 Marketing is like fashion—just when you figure out what’s “in,” it’s already outdated.
-One day, ORGANIC DISCOVERY blogging is king, and the next, it’s all about short-formulary video content.
+One day, SEO blogging is king, and the next, it’s all about short-form video content.
 Social media trends move faster than a toddler hyped up on sugar.

-• Spent hours designing with skill the perfect Instagram post, only to get three likes (two of which are from coworkers).
+• Spent hours crafting the perfect Instagram post, only to get three likes (two of which are from coworkers).

 • Googled “What is the Instagram algorithm?” more times than they’d like to admit.